-Finally the primitives are connected to form a primal sketch graph representation [30] which will generate the input image with every pixels explained.
+Finally the primitives are connected to form a primal sketch graph representation [31] which will generate the input image with every pixels explained.
 This closes the semantic gap.

-1.3 Overview of the image grammar
+1.3 Overview of the Image Grammar

 In this subsection, we overview the basic concepts in the image grammar.
-We divided it in two parts: (i) representation and data structures, (ii) Image annotation dataset to learn the grammar, and the learning and computing issues.
+We divided it into two parts: (i) representation and data structures, (ii) Image annotation dataset to learn the grammar, and the learning and computing issues.

-1.3.1 Overview of the representational concepts and data structures
+1.3.1 Overview of the Representational Concepts and Data Structures

-We use Figure 3 as an example to review the representational concepts in the following.
+We use Figure 1.3 as an example to review the representational concepts in the following: